What is Tragicomedy?

 Dispute on the Genre of “Waiting for Godot”:

 It is obvious from the definition of tragedy that if a play contains both the elements of poetry then it should be regarded as a tragicomedy, however, “Waiting for Godot” is a play about the suffering of humanity.
 How can it be called a tragicomedy if there is no comedy in it?
 Even if tragic elements are not available in this play then too, we should add it to the list of tragicomedies.
-Let’s analyze “Waiting for Godot” from both perspectives to prove that it is truly a tragicomedy.
+Let’s analyse “Waiting for Godot” from both perspectives to prove that it is truly a tragicomedy.

 Comic Elements and Laughter in “Waiting for Godot”

-“Waiting for Godot” contains many excitements and comic elements but everything is dependent on the suffering of characters, hence, laughter in this play is bitter which is one of the fundamentals of a tragicomedy.
+“Waiting for Godot” contains many excitements and comic elements but everything is dependent on the suffering of the characters, hence, laughter in this play is bitter which is one of the fundamentals of a tragicomedy.
 Samuel Becket has also defined two types of laughter; one is bitter and the second is ethical.
 Bitter laughter is when someone is sad yet he laughs.
 It does not give that person any excitement.
 On the other hand, the second type i.e. ethical laughter contains happiness.
 There is emotional relief in that sort of laughter.
 “Waiting for Godot” falls in the first category and most of the plays that are based on the genre of tragicomedy contain a bitter laugh, as mentioned supra.

 Comedy in Dialogues: